minced1/rust-test/README.md

 - [x] Change hard coded values to soft coded ones
 - [X] Add validation for values
 - [ ] Add possibility to store and sort values from one session
+- [ ] Add possibility to permanently store results in a file